International Tower Hill Mines (NYSEAMERICAN:THM) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) in a research note issued on Sunday.
+Investment analysts at StockNews.com began coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Free Report) (TSE:ITH) in a research report issued to clients and investors on Tuesday.
 The brokerage set a “sell” rating on the mining company’s stock.

 An institutional investor recently raised its position in International Tower Hill Mines stock.
-Virtu Financial LLC lifted its position in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) by 314.9% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 61,808 shares of the mining company’s stock after buying an additional 46,910 shares during the quarter.
-Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 as of its most recent filing with the Securities and Exchange Commission.
-Hedge funds and other institutional investors own 55.34% of the company’s stock.
+Virtu Financial LLC lifted its holdings in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Free Report) (TSE:ITH) by 314.9% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 61,808 shares of the mining company’s stock after buying an additional 46,910 shares during the period.
+Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 at the end of the most recent reporting period.
+Institutional investors own 55.34% of the company’s stock.

 International Tower Hill Mines Ltd., a mineral exploration company, engages in the acquisition, exploration, and development of mineral properties.
 It holds or has rights to acquire interests in the Livengood gold project covering an area of approximately 19,546 hectares located to the northwest of Fairbanks, Alaska.